 Candidates who are successful in these exercises will not be appointed immediately but will become part of a pool.

-The Lord Chief Justice can then make authorisations from this pool for people to sit as deputy High Court judges when required.
+The Lord Chief Justice can then make authorisations from this pool for people to act as judges of the High Court when required.

 It is a valuable opportunity to gain visibility and develop judicial skills at a higher level of complexity.